williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 + #### ```GET /audit/systemInfo```

-  Returns the system (Linux distribution) and JVM version that the OSCAR application is active on.
+  Returns the system (Linux distribution) and JVM version that the OSCAR application is live on.

   **Example Response**:
   ```